Funding the Future: Pilot Project Award Program

 Upon acceptance into the program, Funding the Future PIs will be expected to:

 - Develop progress reports using federal policies for annual review.

 - Attend monthly All-CADRE meetings and the annual COBRE retreat.

 - Attend scientific conferences and organizations to present data and work.

 - Attend CADRE weekly seminars, a monthly journal club, grant writing seminars, and workshops.

-- Submit at least one peer-reviewed publication by the end of year 1 of Program.
+- Submit at least one peer-reviewed publication by the end of Year 1.

-- Submit at least one grant application by the end of year 1 of program.
+- Submit at least one grant application by the end of Year 1.

 Mentors are expected to:

-- Develop an Independent Development Plan with their mentee upon acceptance into the program
+- Develop an IDP with their mentee upon acceptance into the program

 - Meet with their mentee on a weekly basis